sanishsuwal7/devPortfolio/src/pages/about/index.md

 ###My quick story

 **I have been building web stuff since I was 11 years old**.
 Back in the day I tinkered endlessly with the site builder tool from Geocities and came up with a few sites where I could host the Flash animations I was making for my friends.
-Later the game changed and the cool stuff was made with Dreamweaver, so I used it to make fan-club websites for my favourite music artist.
+Later the game changed and the cool stuff was made with Dreamweaver, so I used it to make fan-club websites for my favourite music artists.
 When social media came around I was making myspace websites look stunning (15 year old me thought so) with my sick coding skills.

 **Since then I haven't stopped learning and creating.** I've been involved in music, photography, sound engineering, electronic engineering, programming, video production, feature film post-production, VR games, and 3D sound.